isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 4. What are the clinics travellers can go to for their Day 3 and Day 7 tests?

-They can visit any of the designated clinics.
+They can visit any of the <a href="https://www.rafflesmedicalgroup.com/vtl-traveller/">designated clinics</a>.
 They are required to undergo their COVID-19 PCR test *by 1500 hours (Singapore time) on each day*.
-Instructions for the dates of tests and the designated chain of clinics will be emailed to travellers upon their arrival in Singapore.

 #### 5. Can a traveller go to a clinic that is not within the list of designated clinics?

-No, travellers must only go to the designated clinics.
+No, travellers must only go to the <a href="https://www.rafflesmedicalgroup.com/vtl-traveller/">designated clinics</a>.

 #### 6. How do travellers book their appointments for their Day 3 and Day 7 tests?